 Students have until the Official Reporting Date (ORD) of the first semester to submit all required documentation.
-Students who do not provide the required documentation will have an administrative hold placed on their accounts and will not be allowed to re-enroll or obtain a copy of their transcript until all documents are received.
+Students who do not provide the required documentation will have an administrative hold placed on their accounts and will not be allowed to re-enroll until all documents are received.